muhdamir/classification-iris-species/README.md

 ## Getting Started

-This project uses the iris data set which can be downloaded <a href="https://archive.ics.uci.edu/ml/datasets/Iris" target="_blank">here</a>
+This project uses the iris data set which can be downloaded at <a href="https://archive.ics.uci.edu/ml/datasets/Iris" target="_blank">UC Irvine Machine Learning Repository</a>

 ### Prerequisites